Audrina Patridge’s Ex Corey Bohan Agrees To Let Their Daughter Appear On MTV’s ‘The Hills’ Reboot

 According to previous documents obtained by The Blast, last summer, Bohan sought an order restraining either party from allowing the toddler to be filmed or to “appear on any reality television production without the express written consent of the other parent.”
 Bohan also requested that Patridge revoke any prior consent she may have provided for their minor child to appear on the MTV reboot.

-In the initial court documents, Bohan said he did not feel it was in his daughter’s best interests to appear on the reality show and he cited potential damaging effects for such a young child to be in the public spotlight.
+In the initial court documents, Bohan said he did not feel it was in his daughter’s best interest to appear on the reality show, and he cited potential damaging effects for such a young child to be in the public spotlight.
 Patridge’s ex also expressed concerns of “potentially dangerous interactions with fans and/or paparazzi,” and he blasted Audrina, stating that any consent she had given to allow Kirra to appear on The Hills reflected “poor judgment.”

 The revival of the hit MTV series will feature several returning cast members who are now parents.
 In addition to Patridge, fellow Hills stars Heidi and Spencer Pratt, Jason Wahler, Frankie Delgado, and Whitney Port will presumably be filmed with their kids—and perhaps their nannies.